elysiajs/documentation/docs/life-cycle/on-error.md

   - - meta
     - name: 'description'
-      content: Elysia has a life cycle hook to intercept an error, thus separating the concern from the main handler function, we can use ".onError" to handle the error and classified errors with error code.
+      content: Execute when an error is thrown in any other life-cycle at least once.
+Designed to capture and resolve an unexpected error, its recommended to use on Error in the following sitaution.
+To provide custom error message.
+Fail safe or an error handler or retrying a request.
+Logging and analytic.

   - - meta
     - property: 'og:description'
-      content: Elysia has a life cycle hook to intercept an error, thus separating the concern from the main handler function, we can use ".onError" to handle the error and classified errors with error code.
+      content: Execute when an error is thrown in any other life-cycle at least once.
+Designed to capture and resolve an unexpected error, its recommended to use on Error in the following sitaution.
+To provide custom error message.
+Fail safe or an error handler or retrying a request.
+Logging and analytic.
 ---

 # Error Handling
-**On Error** is the only life-cycle event that is not always executed on each request, but only when an error is thrown in any other life-cycle at least once for error handling purpose.
+**On Error** is the only life-cycle event that is not always executed on each request, but only when an error is thrown in any other life-cycle at least once.

 Designed to capture and resolve an unexpected error, its recommended to use on Error in the following sitaution:
 - To provide custom error message